 The Best Time to Go to the Skating Ribbon at Maggie Daley Park

-We went on a Sunday afternoon and was expecting it to be really crowded, but it wasn’t!
+We went on a Saturday afternoon and I was expecting it to be really crowded, but it wasn’t!
 There were people skating, but plenty of room on the ice and in the rental building.
-There was so much hype when it opened in 2014, but the crowds have died down since.
+Typically, the busiest time to go is during the 5:00 – 7:00 pm session on both weekends and weeknights.
+After school is out for the holidays, it is busier overall.
+The least crowded time to go is during the 11:00 am – 1:00 pm session.

 Tip:

-We hope you found out tips for the Skating Ribbon at Maggie Daley Park helpful!
+We hope you found our tips for the Skating Ribbon at Maggie Daley Park helpful!
 If you have more tips to share, comment below!

 Looking for more opportunities to ice skate?
-We have the details on every indoor and outdoor skating experience in and around the western suburbs of Chicago!
-Click here for our full Ice Skating Guide.
+We have the details on every indoor and outdoor skating experience in and around the west and northwest suburbs of Chicago!
+If you’re looking for more Chicagoland winter fun, we’ve got you covered!